gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: Shift

-      This functionality is deprecated and replaced by :mdp:`vdw-modifier` = Force-switch.
-The LJ (not Buckingham) potential is decreased over the whole range and the forces decay smoothly to zero between :mdp:`rvdw-switch` and
+      This functionality is deprecated and replaced by using :mdp-value:`vdwtype=Cut-off` with :mdp-value:`vdw-modifier=Force-switch`.
-      :mdp:`rvdw`.
-The neighbor search cut-off :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rvdw` to accommodate for the size of charge groups and diffusion between neighbor list updates.
+      The LJ (not Buckingham) potential is decreased over the whole range and the forces decay smoothly to zero between :mdp:`rvdw-switch` and :mdp:`rvdw`.
+The neighbor search cut-off :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rvdw` to accommodate the size of charge groups and diffusion between neighbor list updates.

    .. mdp-value:: Switch

-      This functionality is deprecated and replaced by :mdp:`vdw-modifier` = Potential-switch.
+      This functionality is deprecated and replaced by using :mdp-value:`vdwtype=Cut-off` with :mdp-value:`vdw-modifier=Potential-switch`.
       The LJ (not Buckingham) potential is normal out to :mdp:`rvdw-switch`, after which it is switched off to reach zero at :mdp:`rvdw`.
 Both the potential and force functions are continuously smooth, but be aware that all switch functions will give rise to a bulge (increase) in the force (since we are switching the potential).
-The neighbor search cut-off :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rvdw` to accommodate for the size of charge groups and diffusion between neighbor list updates.
+The neighbor search cut-off :mdp:`rlist` should be 0.1 to 0.3 nm larger than :mdp:`rvdw` to accommodate the size of charge groups and diffusion between neighbor list updates.